usnistgov/BallotDefinition/BallotDefinition_UML_Model_Documentation.md

 ![Image of BallotDefinition](BallotDefinition_UML_Model_Documentation_files/_17_0_2_4_78e0236_1389366195564_913164_2300.svg)

-For defining items pertaining to the status and format of the definition and when it was generated.
+For defining items pertaining to the issuer and version of the definition and when it was generated.

 BallotDefinition references the major elements that are not necessarily specific to an election and that therefore can exist in a logical ballot definition: [GpUnit](#_17_0_2_4_78e0236_1389366233346_42391_2380), [Office](#_17_0_5_1_43401a7_1400623830572_164081_3518) and [OfficeGroup](#_17_0_2_4_f71035d_1433183615993_866714_2239), [Party](#_17_0_2_4_78e0236_1389366278128_412819_2460), [Person](#_17_0_5_1_43401a7_1400623980732_100904_3567), and [Election](#_17_0_2_4_f71035d_1426101822599_430942_2209).